This page is about the Department of Primary Health Care and General Practice contribution to the University of Otago medical degree.

 TIPE is a fully interprofessional programme for senior health professional students started in 2012 which includes students from Medicine, Nursing, Occupational Therapy, Pharmacy, Physiotherapy, Dietetics, Dental and Oral Health students all in their final year courses.
 Trainee Interns are resident in Tairāwhiti or Wairoa for 6 or 7 weeks and will have a general practice clinical home whilst in Tairāwhiti.
 The IPE portion of the programme is for 5 weeks and is designed to provide a variety of experiences within a students own discipline, with other disciplines and within a variety of settings, (e.g. rural, chronic conditions management, and hauora Māori).

-All University of Otago medical students immerse in a small town or area (in small groups across South Island and lower North Island) during one week to learn as much as they can about that community and how wider health and social needs are being met within each of these smaller towns and areas .
-These are not solely health care based visits and specifically include social and community agencies as the determinants of health are largely influenced by factors outside the remit of health care.
-Each of the Three Otago Medical Schools (Dunedin, Christchurch and Wellington) place about 95 students, usually in the third week of August each year.
-Community Contact Week involved 3rd year pre-clinical medical students
+As part of their studies, all third year University of Otago medical students take part in a Community Contact Week (CCW.)
+During this week students immerse themselves in a small town or area (in small groups across the South Island and lower North Island) for several days to learn as much as they can about that community and how wider health and social needs are being met within each of these communities.
+An emphasis of the week is on understanding how the community perceives its own health needs and how the special features of the community influence the way in which health care services are provided.
+These are not intended to be solely health care based visits.
+Each of the three Otago Medical Schools (Dunedin, Christchurch and Wellington) place about 100 students each.

 What do the students get from these placements?